Trump considering Richard Grenell to be acting director of intelligence - The Boston Globe

-President Donald Trump will appoint Ric Grenell, the current U.S. ambassador to Germany, to be the next acting director of national intelligence, a White House official said.
+President Trump said he’ll appoint Ric Grenell, the current U.S. ambassador to Germany, to be the next acting director of national intelligence.

 Grenell is a Trump loyalist who was nominated to be ambassador to Germany in 2017 after having served as spokesman for the U.S. Mission to the United Nations in the early 2000s.
 He regularly caused friction with the NATO ally by demanding German companies leave Iran and warning them against working on a Russian gas pipeline, among other moves.

-Grenell would be the highest profile, openly gay member of Trump’s administration, leading an intelligence community that for decades viewed homosexuality as a reason for suspicion and a firing offense.
-Three people familiar with the matter said Trump was considering Grenell for the job and one said his appointment could be announced as early as Thursday.
+Grenell will be the highest-profile, openly gay member of Trump’s administration, leading an intelligence community that for decades viewed homosexuality as a reason for suspicion and a firing offense.

 Advertisement

-Appointing Grenell in an acting capacity would avoid the need for a potentially complicated Senate confirmation, but Trump will face the same six-month deadline on his tenure.
+Appointing Grenell in an acting capacity will avoid the need for a potentially complicated Senate confirmation, but Trump will face the same six-month deadline on his tenure.

+Senator Mark Warner of Virginia, the top Democrat on the Senate Intelligence Committee, criticized the president in a statement for picking “an individual without any intelligence experience to serve as the leader of the nation’s intelligence community in an acting capacity.”

+He said Trump was using the acting director’s role in an apparent “effort to sidestep the Senate’s constitutional authority to advise and consent on such critical national security positions.”

 Congress created the DNI position after the Sept.
 11 terrorist attacks to coordinate the activities of U.S. intelligence agencies.
 It’s a Cabinet-level position that leads the U.S. intelligence community -- 17 organizations which include the Central Intelligence Agency, National Security Agency and National Reconnaissance Office.
 One of its key responsibilities is assembling the president’s regular intelligence briefings.